Hangul: Uses for non-Koreanic languages

 Entries from the 1908 text Ahakp'yŏn.
 Here, Hangul is used to transcribe Korean, Chinese, Japanese, and English (in order, within each cell, from top right to left, then bottom).

 Since its creation, Hangul has been used to encode the sounds of other languages.
 It was designed to be able to transcribe both Korean and Chinese of the time.
 To accomplish this, additional consonants were created exclusively to transcribe Chinese; these consonants have often been revived or repurposed for use in other languages.
 Before the modern era, Hangul was also used to transcribe Japanese, Ryukyuan, and Manchu.
 Beginning around the 19th century, Hangul was used to transcribe Russian and English.

-Since 1986, the South Korean National Institute of Korean Language has provided official guidance on how to approximately render a number of non–Korean languages into South Korean standard Hangul, particularly for seamless use alongside the Korean language.
+The South Korean National Institute of Korean Language has provided official guidance on how to approximately render a number of non–Korean languages into South Korean standard Hangul, particularly for seamless use alongside the Korean language.
 A number of scholars have attempted to modify Hangul to be able to represent the sounds of every language, similar to the International Phonetic Alphabet.
+For example, Hyun Bok Lee's International Korean Phonetic Alphabet (IKPA; 한글음성문자).

 Efforts have been made to make Hangul the primary script for various languages.
-Some South Korean linguists have been encouraging ethnic groups without scripts for the languages to adopt Hangul.
+Some South Korean linguists have been encouraging ethnic groups without scripts for their languages to adopt Hangul.
 In the 1990s, a Hangul-based alphabet was devised for the Lahu language of China and Southeast Asia, but this did not see significant adoption.
 In October 2012, a pilot program was launched for Hangul to be taught to speakers of the Ghari and Kwaraqae languages of the Solomon Islands.
 The program was halted less than a year after its launch due to a lack of funding.

 In the late 1980s, Taiwanese linguists made at least one adaptation of Hangul for Taiwanese Hokkien, a Sinitic language.
 However, the Taiwanese government eventually endorsed the use of Chinese characters for that language.